sallihin/olaola/README.md

 - [ ] Search music

 ## Proposed GUI
-I designed the initial idea on Adobe XD.
+I designed the app on Adobe XD.
 The initial design contains additional functions which was later not included due to time constraints.

 View the prototype here: https://xd.adobe.com/view/e5575c5b-b6d6-4e50-ae59-04d8a4180cda-b004/